Rodgers rallies Packers past 49ers 30-28

 INJURY REPORT

-49ers: Williams (calf) and Norman (chest) left the game in the first half.
+49ers: CBs K’Waun Williams (calf) and Josh Norman (chest) left the game in the first half.

 UP NEXT